-The set cos command is used to set the CoS value in the VLAN tag for matching packets.
+- The set cos command is used to set the CoS value in the VLAN tag for matching packets. - The set cos and set phb command function at the same level of priority.
+Therefore setting either of these commands will overwrite any action already configured by the other command.

-This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set cos command to classify the service that incoming packets will receive.
+This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set cos command to classify the service that incoming packets will receive, and then uses the police flow command to limit the average bandwidth to 100,000 Kbps, the burst rate to 4000 bytes, and configure the response to drop any violating packets.

 '''

 Console(config)#policy-map rd-policy

 Console(config-pmap)#class rd-class

 Console(config-pmap-c)#set cos 3

+Console(config-pmap-c)#police flow 10000 4000 conform-action transmit violate-action drop

 Console(config-pmap-c)#

 '''

-set ip dscp This command modifies the IP DSCP value in a matching packet (as specified by the match command).
+set ip dscp

+This command modifies the IP DSCP value in a matching packet (as specified by the match command).
 Use the no form to remove this traffic classification.